UK Income Tax Rates 2025/26 — Bands, Thresholds & Allowances

 National Insurance contributions (NICs)

-Self-employed individuals pay Class 4 NICs at 6% on profits between £12,570 and £50,270, and 2% above that.
+If you're self-employed, you pay Class 4 NICs at 6% on profits between £12,570 and £50,270, and 2% above that.
+Slightly lower than employees, but you're also not getting employer contributions to your pension or sick pay, so it balances out.

 Key thresholds at a glance